Breast cancer misdiagnosis claims

 The first is breach of duty.
 We have to show the care you received fell below what a reasonably competent GP, breast surgeon or radiologist would have provided.
 A palpable lump that was not referred under the two-week-wait pathway.
 A young woman whose lump was labelled a fibroadenoma without an ultrasound.
 Persistent unilateral nipple discharge or skin dimpling that was monitored rather than investigated.
 A recall mammogram that was misread at screening.
 A strong family history that was never sent to the family history clinic for BRCA assessment.
 Each of these is a recognised breach pattern.

 The second is causation.
 Even where the standard of care was poor, you only have a claim if earlier diagnosis would have changed your prognosis or your treatment.
 We instruct independent breast surgeons and oncologists to compare what your surgery, chemotherapy and prognosis would have been at the missed appointment with what they are now.
-A delay that allows a T1 tumour suitable for lumpectomy to grow into a T2 or T3 tumour requiring mastectomy and axillary clearance changes both the claim and the rest of your life.
+A delay that allows a T1 tumour suitable for lumpectomy to grow into a T2 or T3 tumour requiring mastectomy and axillary clearance.

 How screening failures and family history get missed

-The NHS Breast Screening Programme invites women aged 50 to 71 for a mammogram every three years.
-It is a safety net, not a guarantee, and screening failures form a recognisable group of the claims we handle.
+The NHS Breast Screening Programme invites women aged 50 to 71 for a mammogram every three years, and screening failures form a recognisable group of the claims we handle.
 Films misread by the first or second reader.
 Recall letters that were never sent after a suspicious finding.
 Microcalcifications that should have triggered a biopsy and did not.

 Women under 50 do not benefit from routine screening and depend entirely on symptomatic referral by their GP.
 That makes the dismissal of a lump in a younger woman especially serious, because there is no programme behind the GP to catch the error.

 Family history cases are a separate failure pattern.
 A mother and a maternal aunt diagnosed before 50, an Ashkenazi Jewish background, or two close relatives with breast or ovarian cancer should prompt a referral to a family history clinic for BRCA testing and a tailored surveillance plan.
-We act for women whose risk was on the record for years before anyone joined the dots.
+We act for women whose documented family history was not acted on.

 How a delayed diagnosis changes your treatment and your body

 Stage at diagnosis decides what treatment can do.
 The earlier the cancer, the smaller the operation and the less aggressive the follow-up.
-Caught at T1, breast-conserving surgery followed by radiotherapy is often enough, with the cosmetic outcome women describe as close to normal.
+Caught at T1, breast-conserving surgery followed by radiotherapy is often enough.
 Caught later, the realistic plan becomes a mastectomy, often with full axillary lymph node clearance, followed by chemotherapy.
-HER2 positive disease adds a year of targeted therapy with Herceptin.
-Hormone receptor positive disease adds a decade of endocrine treatment with its own menopausal side effects.

 What breast cancer compensation typically covers